gogogoghost/ostore-solid/README.md

 # OStore-Solid

-Orange app store for kaios 3.1
+Orange app store for KaiOS 3.1

 This app is built into the system image of [nokia 2780 flip](https://github.com/gogogoghost/nokia-2780-flip-jailbreak-tutorial).